javmart/zero-to-qed/docs/src/03_theorem_provers.md

 *This article covers the landscape of theorem provers and why Lean won.
 If you do not care about context, skip to [Basics](./05_basics.md).*

 Theorem provers have existed since the 1960s.
 Most of them failed to escape academia.
-A few succeeded spectacularly.
+A few succeeded.
 Understanding why some won and others lost clarifies what makes Lean different.

 ## The Graveyard